EasyPaperSniper/CrossLoco/README.md

 # Installation
 Install Orbit follow the instruction: https://isaac-orbit.github.io/orbit/source/setup/installation.html

+Clone this repo under Orbit folder, then it should be fine.

 # Code structure
 The environment and training configuration are included in ./envs